kunal-geeks/movie_api/README.md

 - ZEROBOUNCE_API_KEY=your_api_key
-- Get your API key by registering at ZeroBounce "https://www.zerobounce.net/members/signin"
+- Get your API key by registering at https://www.zerobounce.net/members/signin

 6. Populate the SQLite database:
     ```sh